bigchaindb/site/_src/erdf.md

 ### Projected goals

 - Scalable blockchain database technology that handles at least 100,000 writes per second
-- Scalable blockchain as a service
+- Scalable blockchain database as a service
 - Scalable blockchain with 3-15 nodes

 ### Expected outcomes

+- Establish partnerships with distributed database providers and enterprises